 209.406-3 Procedures.

-Refer all matters appropriate for consideration by an agency debarring and suspending official as soon as practicable to the appropriate debarring and suspending official identified in .
+Refer all matters appropriate for consideration by an agency debarring and suspending official as soon as practicable to the appropriate debarring and suspending official identified in 209.403 .
 Any person may refer a matter to the debarring and suspending official.
-Follow the procedures at .
+Follow the procedures at PGI 209.406-3 .

 209.407 Suspension.

 209.407-3 Procedures.

-Refer all matters appropriate for consideration by an agency debarring and suspending official as soon as practicable to the appropriate debarring and suspending official identified in .
+Refer all matters appropriate for consideration by an agency debarring and suspending official as soon as practicable to the appropriate debarring and suspending official identified in 209.403 .
 Any person may refer a matter to the debarring and suspending official.
-Follow the procedures at .
+Follow the procedures at PGI 209.407-3 .

 209.409 Solicitation provision and contract clause.

-Use the clause at , Subcontracting with Firms that are Owned or Controlled by the Government of a Country that is a State Sponsor of Terrorism, in solicitations and contracts with a value of $150,000 or more.
+Use the clause at 252.209-7004 , Subcontracting with Firms that are Owned or Controlled by the Government of a Country that is a State Sponsor of Terrorism, in solicitations and contracts with a value of $150,000 or more.